 Unlocking the Island Designer app

 The first thing you’ll have to do is build the campsite and invite the first camper that appears to live on your island.
-Then you’ll have to build three housing plots — those have additional DIYs that will need to be completed in order to get the houses built.
+Then you’ll have to create three housing plots — those have additional DIYs that will need to be completed to get the houses built.
 Afterward, you’ll have to get three villagers to move into those vacant houses.
 Finally, you’ll need to start decorating your island with bridges, inclines, and items to get your island up to a three-star rating.

-The most annoying part of this process is that, once you get the terraforming app, you’ll pretty much have to pay to move all of your islanders again.
-It costs 50,000 bells per house to move, so this whole process can be really frustrating.
+The most annoying part of this process is that you’ll pretty much have to pay to move all of your islanders again once you get the terraforming app.
+It costs 50,000 bells per house to move.
+This whole process can be frustrating.
 Try to place the houses where you think you would like them (if you can).

 Unlockables for the Island Designer app

 Once you reach the three-star rating, Tom Nook will give you the Island Designer app on your NookPhone.
-Initially, the options for terraforming are extremely limited.
-Right off the bat, you’ll only be able to create two types of path: Grass and dirt.
+Initially, the options for terraforming are limited.
+Right off the bat, you’ll only be able to create two types of paths: Grass and dirt.
 However, as you continue to terraform and build, you’ll be able to buy additional path types from the Nook Stop machine in the Residential Services building.

 Using the Island Designer app